 Video Tip Sheet/Checklist: Preparation and Presentation

 We hope you find these tips useful.
-Please continue to ask questions and suggest additional tips for this resource as we continue to learn through this time.
+Please continue to ask questions and suggest additional tips for this resource.

 Reach us at firstname.lastname@example.org.
 We’re here to help!